Founder & President

 Athena has a passion for the emotional and mental health of Green Berets and each Special Forces family, shown by her understanding of PTSD, suicide prevention, and marriage support.
 As an educator of America's future, Athena also has a passion for providing much-needed and appreciated scholarship assistance to the dependents of Green Berets as they seek to further their natural skills, training, and education.

 Heidi Hudson holds a Bachelor degree and Masters degree in Education from Austin Paey State University as well as a Master of School Administration degree from Campbell University.
-Heidi worked many years for the University of North Carolina at Chapel Hill's Division TEACCH and is now entering her ninth year with Cumberland County Schools where she continues her work with students with special needs.
+Heidi worked many years for the University of North Carolina at Chapel Hill's Division TEACCH and is now entering her tenth year with Cumberland County Schools where she continues her work with students with special needs.
 Heidi has been actively involved with the autism community for over 20 years and enjoys supporting Living With Autism, Inc., the Miracle League of the Triangle, Dancing Angels Foundation, and the military community.
 Heidi resides in North Carolina with her husband and their four children.